Polyphony and monophony in instruments: Classical instruments

 A classical violin has multiple strings and indeed is polyphonic but harder for some beginners to play multiple strings by bowing.
 One needs to control the pressure, speed and angle well for one note before having an ability to play the multiple notes at acceptable quality expected by the composers.

 Therefore, even though the violin family of instruments are misleadingly considered (when bowing) by general untrained musicians to be primarily monophonic, it can be polyphony by both pizzicato (plucking) and bowing techniques for standard trained soloists and orchestra players.
-The evidence can be seen in compositions since the 17th century such as Bach sonatas and partitas for unaccompaniment solo violin.
+The evidence can be seen in compositions since the 17th century such as Bach sonatas and partitas for unaccompanied solo violin.

 Newer instruments

 The electric guitar, just like the classical guitar, is polyphonic, as are various guitar derivatives (including the harpejji and the Chapman stick).

 Wind instruments

 Multiphonics can be used with many regular wind instruments to produce two or more notes at once, although this is considered an extended technique.
 Explicitly polyphonic wind instruments are relatively rare, but do exist.

 The standard harmonica can easily produce several notes at once.

 Multichambered ocarinas are manufactured in a number of varieties, including double, triple, and quadruple ocarinas, which use multiple chambers to extend the ocarina's otherwise limited range, but also enable the musician to play more than one note simultaneously.
 Harmonic ocarinas are specifically designed for polyphony, and in these instruments the ranges of the chambers usually overlap to some extent (typically at the unison, third, fourth, fifth, seventh or octave).
 Cross-fingering enables a single chamber to span an entire octave or more.

 Recorders can also be doubled for polyphony.
 There are two types of double recorder; drone and polyphonic.
 In the drone type, one tube is tuned exactly like a regular recorder with a range of approximately two octaves, and the other tube is a drone and plays the tonic note of the scale.
 The polyphonic recorder has two tubes with a range of one major sixth.
 With overblowing, some notes can be played an octave higher, but it is not possible to achieve the range of an entire octave in one tube with these instruments.

 Double zhaleikas (a type of hornpipe) also exist, native to southern Russia.

 Launeddas are an Italian instrument, native to Sardinia that has both a drone pipe and two pipes capable of polyphony, for a total of three pipes.